MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync-configure-and-troubleshoot.md

 Before you treat an issue as a sync issue, check to see if the user is signed into the browser with a valid account.

-The next screenshot shows an example of an identity error found in *edge://sync-internals*.
+The next screenshot shows an example of an identity error found in *edge://sync-internals* under **Credentials**:

 :::image type="content" source="media/microsoft-edge-enterprise-sync-configure-and-troubleshoot/sync-identity-issue.png" alt-text="Identity error":::